d-stoll/attio-stripe/README.md

 By default, all custom objects have the default settings, which mean they are grey and have a box as icon.
 That hurts our eyes, so let's change it.

+### 1. Change object icons and colors

+In the first step, we are going to change the appearance of the object icons, for this do the following:

 1. Click on the top left on your organization > Workspace settings > Objects.
 2. Click on the Customer Object and under "Singular noun" click on the icon.
 3. Set the icon to the "Happy Face" emoji and color to green.